Excoriation disorder: Medication

-There are several different classes of pharmacological treatment agents that have some support for treating excoriation disorder: SSRIs; opioid antagonists; anti-epileptic agents; and glutamatergic agents.
+There are several different classes of pharmacological treatment agents that have some support for treating excoriation disorder: SSRIs, opioid antagonists, anti-epileptic agents, and glutamatergic agents.
 In addition to these classes of drugs, some other pharmacological products have been tested in small trials as well.

 Antipsychotic, antianxiety, antidepressant, and antiepileptic medications have all been used to treat skin picking, with varying degrees of success.

 SSRIs have shown to be effective in the treatment of OCD, which serves as an argument in favor of treating excoriation disorder with the same therapy.
 Unfortunately, clinical studies have not provided clear support for this, because there have not been large double-blind placebo-controlled trials of SSRI therapy for excoriation disorder.
 In fact, in a meta-analysis of pharmacological treatments of excoriation disorders, it was found that selective serotonin reuptake inhibitors (SSRIs) and lamotrigine were no more effective than a placebo for longterm effects.

 Reviews of treatment of excoriation disorder have shown that the following medications may be effective in reducing picking behavior: doxepin, clomipramine, naltrexone, pimozide, and olanzapine.
 Small studies of fluoxetine, an SSRI, in treating excoriation disorder showed that the drug reduced certain aspects of skin picking compared with a placebo, but full remission was not observed.
-One small study of patients with excoriation disorder treated with citalopram, another SSRI, showed that those who took the drug significantly reduced their scores on the Yale –Brown Obsessive Compulsive Scale compared with a placebo, but that there was no significant decrease on the visual-analog scale of picking behavior.
+One small study of patients with excoriation disorder treated with citalopram, another SSRI, showed that those who took the drug significantly reduced their scores on the Yale–Brown Obsessive Compulsive Scale compared with a placebo, but that there was no significant decrease on the visual-analog scale of picking behavior.

 While there have been no human studies of opioid antagonists for the treatment of excoriation disorder, there have been studies showing that these products can reduce self-chewing in dogs with acral lick, which some have proposed is a good animal model for body-focused repetitive behavior.
 Furthermore, case reports support the use of these opioid antagonists to treat excoriation disorder.
 Opioid antagonists work by affecting dopamine circuitry, thereby decreasing the pleasurable effects of picking.

-Another class of possible pharmacological treatments is glutamatergic agents such as N-acetyl cysteine (NAC).
+Another class of possible pharmacological treatments is glutamatergic agents such as N-acetylcysteine (NAC).
 These products have shown some ability to reduce other problematic behaviors such as cocaine addiction and trichotillomania.
 Some case studies and some small studies of NAC have shown a decrease in picking by treatment with NAC compared with placebo.

 Excoriation disorder and trichotillomania have been treated with inositol.

 Topiramate, an anti-epileptic drug, has been used to treat excoriation disorder; in a small study of individuals with Prader–Willi syndrome, it was found to reduce skin picking.